San Agustin Church (Manila): Heritage threats

 San Agustin Church was collectively declared as a UNESCO World Heritage Site in 1993, together with Paoay Church in Ilocos Norte, Santa Maria Church in Ilocos Sur, and Miag-ao Church in Iloilo.
-If it will be delisted, the three other churches would also be removed from UNESCO's heritage list.
+In April 2019, before the bridge construction, the National Commission for Culture and the Arts allayed fears that the three other churches could be removed from the World Heritage Site list if San Agustin Church is delisted.